 Section 308.3, Unventilated Crawl Spaces

-This paragraph makes provisions for situations in which builders and homeowner prefer to omit vents in crawlspaces, usually because they wish to prevent thermal heat loss or to prevent insects and other vermin from gaining access to the space.
+This paragraph makes provisions for situations in which builders and homeowner prefer to omit vents in crawl spaces, usually because they wish to prevent thermal heat loss or to prevent insects and other vermin from gaining access to the crawl space.

-In the most recent edition of the IRC, builders are now allowed the option of creating non-vented crawlspaces, provided they follow the following procedures:
+Builders are now allowed the option of creating non-vented crawl spaces, provided they follow the following procedures:

-- Mechanically circulating air is established between the upper conditioned area of the home and crawlspace.
-The air-circulating device must move at least 1 cubic foot of air per 50 square feet of crawlspace area.
+- The air-circulating device must move at least 1 cubic foot of air per 50 square feet of crawl space area.

 - All crawl space walls must be insulated to appropriate R-values for the regional climate.